-Experience the grandeur of the Gilded Age when you stay in one of our 46 rooms, located throughout five distinct buildings on property including Beechers, the Mansion, Griswold, Barnes, and McKinley Cottages.
+Experience the grandeur of the Gilded Age when you stay in one of our 46 rooms, located throughout five distinct buildings, including Beechers, the Mansion, Griswold, Barnes, and McKinley Cottages.

 Family-friendly Griswold, Barnes & McKinley Cottage Suites offer additional space and the convenience of a wet bar or kitchenette, along with spacious rooms and updated bathrooms.
 Steeped in history and named after notable figures, every cottage tells its own unique story.

-Beechers, a Queen Anne-style shingled house with a central gable, was designed by Peabody and Sterns.
+Beechers, a Queen Anne-style shingled house, was designed by Peabody and Sterns.
 This cottage contains a mix of 28 historic guest rooms and suites that feature cloud-like bedding and vintage bathrooms.